Oli2861/Saga_Pattern/README.md

 # saga_pattern

 Implementation of the saga pattern for learning purposes.
 The saga pattern can be implemented either orchestration-based or a choreography-based.
-So far i did not implement the orchestration-based version.
+So far i did not implement the choreography-based version.
 My implementation is based on the descriptions in Microservices Patterns (Chris Richardson, ISBN 9781617294549).
 I do not use the Eventuate Tram Sagas Framework ([1]) but rather try to implement the described logic myself.

 ## Saga Orchestration